ThisIzATriumph/circular_Basecamp_old/content/notes/ecosophy.md

 <SimpleCard width="700px">

-<p  style={{ textAlign: 'center' }}> Art, happiness, consciousness, duty, State, inconsciousness, justice, language, freedom, nature, reason, religion, science, technique, time, work & truth.
+<p> Art, happiness, consciousness, duty, State, inconsciousness, justice, language, freedom, nature, reason, religion, science, technique, time, work & truth.
 Those are the 17 topics through which Philosophy is taught in French high-schools.

 In those teachings Ecology is either forgotten or treated as a niche, part of the notion of Nature.